varunsardana/UCSB-Datathon-2026/README.md

 ## 1. Project Overview

-**DisasterShift** answers a single critical question: *When a natural disaster hits, who loses their job, how many, and how long does recovery take?*
+**AfterShock** answers a single critical question: *When a natural disaster hits, who loses their job, how many, and how long does recovery take?*

 The platform integrates three data-driven models into one intelligent advisory system: